Insurances Accepted

 -

-• Point of Service (POS)
+✅ Point of Service (POS) plans

-• Open Access Plus (OAP)
+✅ Open Access Plus (OAP) plans

-• Select plans (certain plans – benefits must be verified)
+⚠️ Select plans (benefits must be verified)

-• HMO plansWhile many families have little to no out-of-pocket cost for visits, some plans do apply copays, coinsurance, or deductible amounts, particularly after covered visits are exhausted or for infant appointments.
-If the family deductible has been met by the birth, cost-sharing is often limited to the specialist copay.
 If the deductible has not been met, the baby’s appointment is typically applied toward the deductible and may fall in the $60–100 range, depending on the plan.
 Any applicable cost-sharing is invoiced after claims are processed.

 If you have taken prenatal or breastfeeding classes through programs such as Aeroflow or Baby Academy, some plans may count those services toward available lactation benefits, which could reduce the number of fully covered visits.